 Thoughts about labour and delivery might make you anxious.
 You can speak to veteran moms to share their delivery experience, but remember every delivery is different.
 Just follow your doctor’s instructions and stay healthy.
 A healthy pregnancy leads to a healthy delivery.

-It is also a great idea to do a little reading on breastfeeding or take a breastfeeding class.
+You can also read up a little on breastfeeding or take prenatal classes.
 This will equip you with the knowledge to start breastfeeding more confidently after birth and you might also be able to avoid common pitfalls.